oanneskim/hm/README.md

   mpileupToFreq test
   ## run
   samtools mpileup <bam> | mpileupToFreq -
+* out4Tassa

+bedfriends.sh :
+---
+converters and parsers for bed and its friends (sam,gff,...)

   ```
   * bedSeq: extract genomic seqences for each bed interval